Splash into Summer in Mountaineer Country

 Hiking at Tygart Lake State Park and Coopers Rock State Forest

-As we distance ourselves from one another by choosing to stay at home and reduce the spread of the virus, all are encouraged to get outside and explore their homes while keeping a safe social distance!
+Get outside and explore while keeping a safe social distance!
 Grab your friends and family, or your furry friend, and take a hike at Coopers Rock State Forest.
 No matter what your hiking experience is, there are more than 20 trails to choose from.
 As a reminder, the Coopers Rock overlook is closed at this time.

 Then, explore Tygart Lake’s surrounding woodlands at Tygart Lake State Park.
 The State Park offers five distinct trails, ranging in difficulty from light leisurely strolls to more moderate and challenging hikes.

 Cast a Line at a Nearby Waterway

 Cool summer mornings are made for fishing in Mountaineer Country.
 Check out the nearby waterways like the Tygart Bywaters, Mason Lake, Big Sandy Creek, and Coopers Rock Lake, all of which are home to catfish, trout, bass, and other gamefish.
 Grab your favorite fishing pole and head to one of our region’s locations for a relaxing day on the water in the Almost Heaven outdoors.

 Don’t forget!
 Governor Justice recently announced that the requirement to possess a fishing license to fish in state-regulated waters has been waived for West Virginia residents, so no need to stop in a local license distributor to purchase one at this time.